 In most cases, AppCode detects the project default interpreter and fills in the field itself.
 You can also choose another configured local interpreter or click and configure a new one.

-From this drop-down list, choose the version of the TypeScript to use (AppCode displays the currently chosen version).
+In this field, specify the version of the TypeScript to use (AppCode displays the currently chosen version).

-typescriptpackage that comes bundled with AppCode without attempting to find another one.
+typescriptpackage that is shipped with AppCode without attempting to find another one.

 typescriptpackage instead of the one bundled with AppCode.
-Choose the path to the relevant package in the dialog that opens.
+In the dialog that opens, choose the path to the relevant package.

 TypeScript Language Service

 Select this checkbox to get native support from the TypeScript Language Service according to the up-to-date specifications.
 As a result:

 Syntax and error highlighting is based on the annotations from the TypeScript Language Service.